-• Changes in bedroom distribution which decrease the size of units such that the resident would be under-housed;
+• Changes in bedroom distribution which decrease the size of units such that the resident would be under-housed;72

-The right to return is not a right to any specific unit in the Covered Project.
+71 The right to return is not a right to any specific unit in the Covered Project.
 Tenancies other than public housing or Section 8 assisted residents (such as commercial tenants) do not hold a right to return and are subject to standard relocation requirements applicable to such tenants under the URA.

-1 HACP 2020 Moving to Work Annual Plan Resubmitted November 26, 2019 Amended September 24, 2020 See the RAD Notice for a description of the procedures that must be undertaken if a resident is over-housed.
+72 See the RAD Notice for a description of the procedures that must be undertaken if a resident is over-housed.

-- Where a) the PHA is reducing the number of assisted units at a property (if authorized to do so under Section 1.5.B of the RAD Notice) and b) the resident cannot be accommodated in the remaining assisted units; - 3 The imposition of income eligibility requirements, such as those associated with LIHTC or other program financing, under which the current resident may not be eligible; and - Failure to provide reasonable accommodation to an individual with disabilities, in violation of applicable law, which reasonable accommodation may include installation of accessibility features that are needed by the individual with disabilities.
+- Where a) the PHA is reducing the number of assisted units at a property (if authorized to do so under Section 1.5.B of the RAD Notice) and b) the resident cannot be accommodated in the remaining assisted units; - The imposition of income eligibility requirements, such as those associated with LIHTC or other program financing, under which the current resident may not be eligible;73 and - 4 Failure to provide reasonable accommodation to an individual with disabilities, in violation of applicable law, which reasonable accommodation may include installation of accessibility features that are needed by the individual with disabilities.74